 You can spread it over toast or slice it over your salad for a filling addition to any meal.

 You might feel inclined to skimp on the oil when cooking with it on the stove or drizzling it over your salad because you have seen the calorie count on the bottle.
 But olive oil has a high ROI.
 This high-calorie food is packed with omega-3 fatty acids, vitamin E, and vitamin K. No empty calories here!
 Olive oil also helps you absorb nutrients from other foods.
 Some nutrients are fat-soluble, which means that they need you to consume fat in order for your body to break them down and absorb them.

 Cook with it, make you own salad dressings with it, or simply swallow a tablespoon or two every day to receive all of the health benefits.

 Stop buying the low-fat yogurts at the store.
 Stop it!
-Look for full-fat greek yogurt.
+Look for full-fat greek yogurt (linked below).
 There is actually recent research that points toward full-fat yogurt helping people lose weight and preventing the onset of diabetes, cardiovascular disease, and premature death.